pytroll/pytroll/web/source/workshop2013.rst

    system.
 Probably resulting in a general concept that can be useful to other users

- * Looking at how to enable web based batch production with Pytroll.
+ * Looking at how to enable web based batch production monitoring with Pytroll.
 Could e.g. be used for an easy and quick access to Pytroll products for in-house R&D

  * Initiated an overhaul and check of the EUMETSAT recipe RGBs in Pytroll and how they compare and deviate with the official ones.
 Done in collaboration